 Michael A. Levine is chairman of Westwood Creative Artists; a former partner of Goodmans, LLP; executive producer of various fiction and non-fiction films and television properties, executive vice-chairman of The Historica-Dominion Institute; director of Roy Thomson Hall-Massey Hall; director of the Institute of Canadian Citizenship; Chairman of Bravo!FACT; and a director of the National Screen Institute.

-Writer and producer George Anthony has enjoyed a long run at CBC as network cheerleader for such projects as Made In Canada, Celine, Royal Canadian Air Farce, This Hour Has 22 Minutes, and more.
+Writer and producer George Anthony enjoyed a long run at CBC as network cheerleader for such projects as Made In Canada, Céline, Royal Canadian Air Farce, This Hour Has 22 Minutes and more.
 In 2005 he wrote the critically-acclaimed biography Starring Brian Linehan.
-He is currently CBC’s creative point person on the Rick Mercer Report, watched by more than a million Canadians every week.
+He recently wrapped up 15 seasons as CBC’s creative point person on the Rick Mercer Report, watched by more than one million Canadians every week.

 Maxine has worked with Michael A. Levine since 1985 during which time she met and became good friends with Brian Linehan.
 It is a particular joy to Maxine to be involved as a trustee with The Brian Linehan Charitable Foundation and to work closely with Michael, Marcia, George and Arthur to watch Brian’s legacy in action.